 - Using the Wrong Size Felting Needle There are many different sizes of felting needles.
 The barbs are also in different patterns on needles such as star, swirl, triangle etc. Tools holding more than one needle are also available.
 Different breeds of wool require different sizes of needles so it can be quite frustrating when just starting out.
 I have tried several sizes and types of needles over the years and the one I use the most is Star 36.
 I recommend starting with a single star 36 and experiment with others on the side until you find the perfect needles for the type of wool you are using.
 I use mostly Romney wool and star 36 works great.
 Finer wools such as Merino require smaller sizes such as 38 or smaller.
 I always use a single needle when felting.
 I have tried using felting tools that hold more than one needle and find them awkward to hold.
 A multi tool works well for flat felting but not on 3D in my opinion.

 - Felting with the Wrong Wool I was lucky when starting out on my felting journey, I had a flock of sheep that grew the perfect wool for felting.
 I didn’t know it at the time but have found that Romney wool is my favorite for it’s feltability.
 There are 100’s of choices when picking out wool for your first felting project.
 The most important thing to remember is to stay away from Superwash wool.
 It has been specially processed so that it won’t felt.
 It was designed to be used for knit clothing that will not shrink when washed.
 There are many lovely types of wool you will want to try, but for starting out my favorites are; Romney and Icelandic.
 Stressed, unhealthy and old sheep grow wool that is course and not as fun to work with, so find someone who has a healthy, stress free flock.
+Read the Felting through the sheep breeds articles to learn more about how each wool felts.

 - Breaking Felting Needles.
 We all break needles when we needle felt, but there are ways to prevent it from happening too often.
 Make sure you purchase more than one needle when starting because it is extremely frustrating to break your only needle and have to wait to finish your project.